Fighting for Investors

 The Idaho Uniform Securities Act, linked from the Bureau’s website prohibits fraudulent conduct related to the sale of securities, including schemes to defraud, and untrue statements and omissions of material fact in the sale of securities.
 Civil liabilities under the act include rescission or damages, costs, interest, and reasonable attorneys’ fees.Common Legal Claims by investors against their financial advisors in Idaho

 Suitability/Regulation Best Interest.
-Prior to recommending the purchase of specific investments or a specific investment strategy to a customer, a FINRA financial advisor in Idaho is required to determine that the investments are suitable to that particular investor.
+Prior to recommending the purchase of specific investments or a specific investment strategy to a customer in Idaho, a FINRA financial advisor in Idaho is required to determine that the investments are suitable to that particular investor.
 Suitability claims have been superseded in 2020 by the broader SEC Regulation Best Interest which requires that recommendations of securities and securities strategies be in the best interest of the customer.

 Churning.
 Churning occurs when a broker exercises control over an account and allows the broker's interest in making commissions to override the investor's interests in the account.
 When a broker makes a buy or sell recommendation for an account, that broker should have the investor's best interests based on their investment objectives in mind.
 If the broker makes excessive buy and sell recommendations for the purposes of generating commissions for the broker by each buy and sell, that broker is engaged in churning the account.